This site is down.|

 In the meantime, I did keep this one page posted, partly for its educational value,

 but mostly because I made a promise that I would.
+I would love to break my promise, but I generally don’t break promises.

 No page of my site elicited a tenth the fury that this one did (all of it emanating from a single person).